IronTarkles/Teaches/docs/big_games/cuzco.md

 - Effects of fire blessing are summarized at the top of your player aide
 - Gain a god card or an offering
 - Gain a knowledge or a food

-Phase 2
+## Phase 2

-Each player in turn order will use one ability from one of their placed study tiles, and one ability from a placed farming tile in either order
+- Each player in turn order will use one ability from one of their placed study tiles, and one ability from a placed farming tile in either order
-You’ll notice that I said “one ability” and not “one tile If you have tiles that match, that means you would activate all tiles that show that same ability.
+- You’ll notice that I said “one ability” and not “one tile
+- If you have tiles that match, that means you would activate all tiles that show that same ability.
 This only applies to study and farming tiles separately
-Stone trail tiles work differently if you have more than one of them Normally you would move across a trail that is up to the die value depicted Multiple tiles make that value additive, 3 tiles make it where you could move across any trail of that type Tiles depicting grabbing a study/farming tile work the same way.
-Phase 3
-We will activate the areas of the cuzco board, following the arrows along the river University
-Each player gains the points indicated by their knowledge marker placement Tiles get stacked up with the furthest progressing on top, and this determines the new turn order New turn order is effective IMMEDIATELY
-Temple
-Gain a number of points for each priest on a step, more points the later the round Player w/ most priests gains a medal from the top of the temple Tie is broken by highest placed priest
-Market
-In turn order, each player may buy one good from the row corresponding to the current round Spend the indicated food, gain the points, flip over and put on bottom of mask Buying is optional
-Palace
-Each player must complete one of the 3 mission tiles from their board Just a check for total, you do not spend
-You gain 6 points for completing a mission
-If unable to complete, choose a mission tile to remove from the game, and you do not gain points Choose one of the mission tiles from the palace, placing it in your empty mission slot Tiles are not replenished until the end of round
-End of round cleanup
-Any remaining study and farming tiles are removed, then all are refilled Same for missions
-Good get removed from round row
-All players take dice back
-End of game
-Opportunity to complete all 3 remaining missions, gaining 6 points each Final scoring is summarize on back of the player aid Village w/ tiles on top
-2 points per medal
-6 points for all feather
-9 points for all circlets flipped
-9 points for completing all 9 missions
-10 points for all kipu tiles removed from board
-12 pointrs for all farmer/study tiles placed
-6 points if you bought 6 goods
-Why didn’t we talk about god cards
-We start w/ 2, no hand size
-12 cards for each god, 4 copies of 3 different cards Top corner of card shows the phase in which it can be played Playing a card costs 1 offering
-Perform ability on card and discard
-You can also spend a medal to perform the action on a face up god card in the display.
+- Stone trail tiles work differently if you have more than one of them
+    - Normally you would move across a trail that is up to the die value depicted
+    - Multiple tiles make that value additive, 3 tiles make it where you could move across any trail of that type
+- Tiles depicting grabbing a study/farming tile work the same way.

+## Phase 3

+- We will activate the areas of the cuzco board, following the arrows along the river
+- University
+    - Each player gains the points indicated by their knowledge marker placement
+    - Tiles get stacked up with the furthest progressing on top, and this determines the new turn order
+    - New turn order is effective IMMEDIATELY
+- Temple
+    - Gain a number of points for each priest on a step, more points the later the round
+    - Player w/ most priests gains a medal from the top of the temple
+    - Tie is broken by highest placed priest
+- Market
+    - In turn order, each player may buy one good from the row corresponding to the current round
+    - Spend the indicated food, gain the points, flip over and put on bottom of mask
+    - Buying is optional
+- Palace
+    - Each player must complete one of the 3 mission tiles from their board
+    - Just a check for total, you do not spend
+    - You gain 6 points for completing a mission
+    - If unable to complete, choose a mission tile to remove from the game, and you do not gain points
+    - Choose one of the mission tiles from the palace, placing it in your empty mission slot
+    - Tiles are not replenished until the end of round

+## End of round cleanup

+- Any remaining study and farming tiles are removed, then all are refilled
+- Same for missions
+- Good get removed from round row
+- All players take dice back

+## God cards
+- We start w/ 2, no hand size
+- 12 cards for each god, 4 copies of 3 different cards
+- Top corner of card shows the phase in which it can be played
+- Playing a card costs 1 offering
+- Perform ability on card and discard
+- You can also spend a medal to perform the action on a face up god card in the display.
 Card is then discarded

+## End of game

+- Opportunity to complete all 3 remaining missions, gaining 6 points each
+- Final scoring is summarize on back of the player aid
+    - Village w/ tiles on top
+    - 2 points per medal
+    - 6 points for all feather
+    - 9 points for all circlets flipped
+    - 9 points for completing all 9 missions
+    - 10 points for all kipu tiles removed from board
+    - 12 pointrs for all farmer/study tiles placed
+    - 6 points if you bought 6 goods